We’ve talked about Blend Modes before, but today I would like to visit the often-overlooked Pin Light Blend Mode.

 Just like magic, we now see the design on the frame, and the background of the postcard is not visible.

 To personalize the design, I erased (masked away) the “Leap Year 1908” text, and replaced it with the year this photo of my mother was taken.

-Let’s look at another frame, and another postcard.
+Let’s look at another frame and another postcard.
 Using the same method, and the same Blend Mode of Pin Light:

-Rather than using the entire postcard image, I like how using just a part of the post card image added additional interest to this frame.
+Rather than using the entire postcard image, I like how using just a part of the postcard image added additional interest to this frame.
 Don’t forget you can resize frames to suit your needs; I resized this frame so that my small photo would fit perfectly.
 This is a photo of me and my Grandmother.

 When experimenting with your own products, be sure to try all Blend Modes.
-Depending upon the products you are using, as well as their color, other Modes might work equally well, or better, than Pin Light for you.
+Depending on the products you are using, as well as their color, other Modes might work equally well, or better, than Pin Light for you.